Kids are finally playing on new turf and playgrounds in Santa Maria

 The kids are enjoying the refurbishments.

-For the fall semester of 2024, four elementary schools in Santa Maria had no playgrounds, and a fifth school had their soccer field closed.
+For the fall semester of 2024, four elementary schools in Santa Maria had no playgrounds, and a fifth school had its soccer field closed.

+“It was hard because our our kids here, they love soccer and we have soccer tournaments that were happening at lunchtime.
+And we had to stop all of that for a while,” says Shandee Bayne, Bonita Elementary School’s principal.

-After a few months of patiently waiting and adapting to alternative forms of recreation, the playgrounds are now open.
+After a few months of patiently waiting, the playgrounds are now open at Alvin, Fairlawn, Tunnell and Ontiveros.

+“They got to watch the whole process so they would stand along the fence line and watch as they added the rocks and the different, the different layers underneath.
+And they would talk to the workers and find out how they were making all this happen.
+So that was entertaining to them while they waited for the field,” says principal Bayne.

-Thursday morning a fifth school – Bonita Elementary – finally re-opened their soccer field, now adorned with artificial turf instead of organic grass.
+Thursday morning a fifth school, Bonita elementary, finally re-opened its soccer field, now adorned with artificial turf instead of natural grass.

+“Our maintenance and operations crew, they work hard every day.
+And this is something that they're very proud of and actually had kids thanking them for the work that they're doing,” says Darren McDuffie, Santa Maria-Bonita School District superintendent.

 Staff say this new turf will not only be easier to maintain year-round, it’s also better for game play, as the uneven ground, irrigation and sewage manholes, and bald spots are now a figment of the past.